DOD-101/DOD-101/README.md

 Greetings, my name is David.

-I'm currently improving my python :snake: skills while working on a game, which will soon be available here on GitHub.
+I'm currently improving my python :snake: skills while working on a game, which is available here on GitHub.

 I am familiar with Python, HTML/CSS and JS to a lesser extent.